iPACT-Platform/PIKS3D/README.md

 It solves the linearized gas-kinetic equation on a uniform cartesian grid using the Discrete Velocity Method (DVM).
 It can be run in parallel both OpenMP and MPI.
 The porous structure can be arbitrary complex and and is input into the simulator as an binary images of '0' (fluid) and '1' (solid).
-Below is an example showingg the flow field in a sandstone obtained by the solver.
+Below is an example showing the flow field in a sandstone simulated by the solver.

 <p align="center"><a href="https://ibb.co/6yVgGFJ"><img src="https://i.ibb.co/GdBcGR3/gas-porous-media.png" alt="gas-porous-media" border="0" width="480"></a></p>